LionelBergen/MicrosoftPaintProject/README.md

 Microsoft Paint Robot Project
 -----------------------------

+# Running The Program
+Manually open paint and full screen it, ensuring the program begins at screen coordinate 0,0.
+Then close paint.
+MS Paint will remember size and position.
+There is not any other way to open paint in other positions/size

 Research Notes
 --------------
 *I'll probably delete this section of the ReadMe once the project is finished.
 Just notes to myself*